amelia7772/ElementClicker/README.md

 assets made by AI and are thus non-copyrightable

-but everything other than assets is reserved copyright to amelia shabanya
+but everything other than assets is reserved copyright to amelia.